stuffshit/thermal/README.md

 -All buffer data is deleted after printing.

--The print area set by ESC W (Set print region in page mode) is reset to the default setting. ï No paper cut is executed.
+-The print area set by ESC W (Set print region in page mode) is reset to the default setting. ï No paper cut is executed.

 -Sets the print position to the beginning of the next line after execution.